A Beginner’s Guide to Solar Panels

 |Monocrystalline||15%-24%||Most efficient, durable, proven, aesthetically pleasing||Highest cost|

-Multi-junction solar cells are based on the same principles as silicon-based cells, except they’re designed with multiple layers of different semiconductors that can capture more of the light spectrum.
+Multijunction solar cells are based on the same principles as silicon-based cells.
+However, manufacturers design them with multiple layers of different semiconductors that can capture more of the light spectrum.

-HIT solar cells, invented by Panasonic, use thin intrinsic amorphous silicon layers on both the top and bottom surfaces of a crystalline silicon wafer.
+HIT solar cells use thin intrinsic amorphous silicon layers on the top and bottom surfaces of a crystalline silicon wafer.
+Interestingly, Panasonic invented them.

-Solar cells made from Perovskite are a family of crystals named after the Russian geologist, Lev Perovski.
-Perovskites are less stable than silicon but can achieve similar solar energy efficiency as monocrystalline cells at a lower cost.
+These solar cells are made from perovskite, part of a family of crystals named after Russian geologist Lev Perovski.
+Perovskites are less stable than silicon, but they can achieve solar energy efficiency similar to monocrystalline cells.
+They also do so at a lower cost.

-Although not yet commercially available, this promising technology could soon be applied as a film over existing silicon-based cells to boost the efficiency of standard solar panels.
+This promising technology is not yet commercially available.
+However, manufacturers could soon apply it as a film over existing silicon-based cells to boost standard solar panel efficiency.
 Oxford PV is piloting production of this technology in Germany.

-Inverters convert that electrical energy from DC to AC — AC electricity is what we use for our lights, appliances, and devices (anything that gets plugged into a wall outlet).
+Inverters convert that electrical energy from DC to AC.
+Of course, AC electricity is what we use for lights, appliances and devices (anything you plug into a wall outlet).
 AC electricity then flows to your electricity meter to power your home or to your city’s grid.

 [Related: How Do Solar Panels Work?]

-- String inverter: The DC electricity from your solar system is routed through a single inverter, which is then connected to your electrical panel.
-String inverters are the least expensive inverter solution, but they make it difficult to assess performance issues with individual panels.
+- String inverter: The DC electricity from your solar system is routed through a single inverter, which then connects to your electric panel.
+String inverters are the least expensive inverter solution, but they make assessing performance issues with individual panels difficult.

-- Microinverter: Micro-inverters attach on the backs of each individual panel.
-These tend to be more expensive but enable panel-level monitoring.
+- Microinverter: Microinverters attach to the backs of each panel.
+They tend to be more expensive, but they enable panel-level monitoring.

-- Hybrid: This offers a middle-ground solution that combines a centralized inverter with power optimizers on each panel.
+- Hybrid inverter: This offers a middle-ground solution that combines a centralized inverter with power optimizers on each panel.
 Power optimizers are a DC-to-DC converter technology that improves performance by tuning each panel’s output to match the inverter.
-This technology offers some of the same system performance benefits as microinverters but at a lower cost.
+Hybrid inverter technology offers some of the same system performance benefits as microinverters — but at a lower cost.

-Inverters provide additional features beyond converting electric currents for our use, such as ground fault protection and providing insights into energy production and maximum power point tracking.
+Inverters provide additional features beyond converting electric currents for our use.
+These features include ground fault protection, as well as insights into energy production and maximum power point tracking.

 [Related: Who Makes the Best Solar Panels]

 Ideally, solar panels mounted on a standard pitch roof should face south, allowing for maximum production.
-Should your panels face southeast or southwest, you can expect them to generate roughly 10% less power, but that may still be enough to power your home.
+If your panels face southeast or southwest, you can expect them to generate roughly 10% less power.
+Nonetheless, that still may be enough to power your home.

-If you can’t install your solar panels facing south, consider:
+If you can’t install your solar panels facing south, consider these alternatives:

-- Installing more panels: While solar panels that don’t face south won’t receive as much direct sunlight, you may be able to compensate by using more panels.
+- Installing more panels: Solar panels that don’t face south won’t receive as much direct sunlight, but you may be able to compensate by using more panels.

-- Installing your panels on the ground or wall: It’s a common misconception that you can only install solar panels on your roof.
+- Installing your panels on the ground or wall: It’s a common misconception that you can install solar panels on your roof only.
 If you don’t like the appearance or if your roof doesn’t face south, you can install your system on a south-facing wall that receives direct sunlight.
-A ground-mounted system is also possible as long as you have the space for it, and is sometimes preferred since it’s cheaper to install and maintain than a wall-mounted system.
+You can opt for a ground-mounted system as long as you have the space for it, and some people prefer this option.
+It’s cheaper to install and maintain than a wall-mounted system.

-Take a look at Freedom Solar’s easy to use solar potential calculator to determine an estimate for the solar potential of your home.
-An installation professional can also use technology to track how the sun hits your home, allowing them to install your panels facing the right direction at the right tilt.
+Check out Freedom Solar’s easy-to-use solar potential calculator to find an estimate of your home’s solar potential.
+An installation professional can also use technology to track how the sun hits your home.
+That knowledge lets them install your panels facing the right direction at the right tilt.

-Going solar at any time is a smart life decision, but acquiring and installing your solar panel system right before summer will reap the most benefits.
-You can potentially keep your home up to 5° F cooler by shading your roof, which is especially helpful over the warm summer season — that’s a 38% reduction of your home’s annual cooling load.
+You can potentially keep your home up to 5 degrees Fahrenheit cooler by shading your roof.
+Naturally, that’s especially helpful over the warm summer months — it means a 38% reduction of your home’s annual cooling load.

-Transitioning to solar power not only saves you money on your electricity bill, but can also potentially help you keep your lights on when the summer heat climbs and electricity outages are more likely to occur.
+Transitioning to solar power not only saves you money on your electricity bill but also can help you keep your lights on when the summer heat climbs — and outages are more likely.

-Since electricity rates can be volatile for consumers over the summer, it’s smart to go solar before the hot season starts, but to be clear, any time is a good time.
+Because electricity rates can be volatile over the summer, it’s smart to go solar before the hot season starts.
+To be clear, anytime is a good time to go solar.